JaySingh23/internship-assignment/README.md

 # internship-assignment

-This is a task for the internship assignment for Tahama Beverages and Food Pvt Ltc.
+This is a task for the internship assignment for Tahama Beverages and Food Pvt Ltd.